Babcock-Webb is an important area for the eastern bluebird.

-The Sherman’s fox squirrel, a state listed species of special concern, has been observed on Babcock/Webb.
-Northern bobwhite quail, eastern cottontail rabbits, gray squirrels, raccoons, white-tailed deer, and feral hogs are common inhabitants of the flatwoods.
-Wading birds forage in wet prairies and marshes throughout the day.
+The Sherman’s fox squirrel, a state listed species of special concern, has been observed on this area.
+Northern bobwhite quail, eastern cottontail rabbits, gray squirrels, raccoons, white-tailed deer and feral hogs are common inhabitants of the flatwoods.
+Wading birds regularly forage in wet prairies and marshes.

-A good place to look for wood storks, egrets, and herons of various types as well as alligators is in the canal along the Seaboard Grade.
-Sandhill cranes are frequently found in the field east of the stilt house.
-If water levels are up, a nesting pair of sandhills may be seen east of the Oil Well Grade at the second pond to the north.
+A good place to look for wood storks, egrets and herons of various types, as well as alligators, is in the canal along the Seaboard Grade.
+Sandhill cranes are frequently found in the field west of the shooting range.

-The extremely rare Florida bonneted bat (Eumops floridanus, listed as endangered by the Florida Fish and Wildlife Conservation Commission) is one of the rarest mammals in North America.
-Its last natural roost was documented in 1979, on Babcock/Webb WMA.
-However, recent audio recordings provide evidence of its continued existence in several south Florida counties (one colony was even discovered in a bat house in Lee County in 2003).
-Distinguished by its large size (4.9 inches-6.5 inches) and unusual ears, this bat roosts in palms, tree cavities and buildings, and forages for insects high in the air.
+The extremely rare Florida bonneted bat (Eumops floridanus), listed as endangered by the FWC, is one of the rarest mammals in North America.
+This bat is distinguished by its large size (4.9 inches to 6.5 inches) and unusual ears.
+It roosts in palms, tree cavities and buildings, and forages for insects high in the air.